 How to help with Learning at Home

-In addition, your child will receive 2 pieces of homework each week, to be completed and returned to class on Mondays.
+- Your child will receive 2 pieces of homework each week, to be completed and returned to class on Mondays.
 This homework may take the form of a piece of English and a piece of Maths, but may also be a piece of work relating to the unit of work being undertaken during topic sessions.
 It is important that all children complete their homework and return it to school on the allocated day, Monday.
 This homework consolidates the work that the children have been completing during lesson time.

 BBC bitesize KS2- different subjects which have quizzes, videos and lots of learning which can be done.